rolfhelder/link_local_repo/README.md

 - Added modifications to learn how to push a new version of this repository in my local PC to Github

 - Added another change to learn how to pull a remote update to my local repository.

+- Added a line in the remote repository to create a conflict with the local repository